Kerschel/Accent-CAC/README.md

 ## Data Collection tool
-The code for our data collection system is available at https://github.com/Kerschel/Dataset-Speech-Collector This code is hosted and can be accessed https://myaccent.app
+The code for our data collection system is available at https://github.com/Kerschel/Dataset-Speech-Collector This code is hosted on a Digital Ocean cloud server and can be accessed at https://myaccent.app

 The code in the [prediction](https://github.com/Kerschel/Accent-CAC/tree/prediction) branch is also used as an API endpoint to perform accent predictions inside the myaccent.app application which currently is not hosted but can be used locally by running the [flask server file](https://github.com/Kerschel/Accent-CAC/blob/prediction/prediction.py).